 Urinary Candida albicans and Candida glabrata

-A study published in Clinical Infectious Diseases [41.Supplement 6 (2005): S371-S376] shows us the frequency of Candida species urinary tract infection.
-The study reported that Candida albicans accounted for about 50% to 70% of urinary Candidiasis.
+A study published in Clinical Infectious Diseases [41.Supplement 6 (2005): S371-S376], shows the frequency of Candida species urinary tract infection.
+The study reported, that Candida albicans, accounted for about 50% to 70% of urinary Candidiasis.
 Candida glabrata and Candida tropicalis are the next two most common sources of Candida in the urinary tract.
 Although Candida parapsilosis is more commonly known as the cause of Candidemia (yeast in the blood), it is not typically found in the urine of adults.
 Candida parapsilosis is more frequently found in the urine of babies.

 Candiduria and Candidemia

 If you are a person with a compromised immune system (due to the human immunodeficiency virus, currently have cancer, have a chronic illness, or are on immunosuppressant drugs) and you see yeast in your urine; or, have had your urine tested and Candida was found in it, you could have Candidemia.
 Candidemia is a yeast infection of the blood; and, can be a life threatening condition.
 A study, published in Clinical Infectious Diseases [52. suppl 6 (2011): S452-S456], reported that 80% of people who had Candidemia also had yeast colonizing their kidneys.
 Candiduria is also associated with yeast in the kidneys.
 So, if you do have a weak immune system, make sure you are being helped by a professional physician—as this could be a very dangerous health condition that you have.